ArchlyFi/archly-solidly-docs/pages/faq.md

 * Click the `Manage` button you want to merge the other veArc into
 * Go to the merge section
 * Select the veArc from the drop down menu
-* Click the `Merge Tokens` button and complete the transaction.
+* Click the `Merge Tokens` button and complete the transaction

 ## Q: Can I transfer my veArc (sell on a NFT platform)?